 A support group for the partners of adults with ADHD?
 That struck many people as a strange concept in 2003, when I advanced it in an essay that went “viral”.
 (I include it below.
 You’ll also find a link to the podcast of this post.)

-Here in 2023, the need still remains puzzling to some, including some mental-health professionals—even those with high-level adult ADHD expertise.
+More than 20 years later, the need still remains puzzling to some.
+That includes some mental-health professionals—even those with high-level adult ADHD expertise.
 Yet, ADHD Partner Group is still going strong, internationally.